4Christinelh4/oh-my-infra-learning/README.md

 # oh-my-infra-learning

 - The whole GitHub flow to build and push an image, allow it to connect to the DB on AWS, and deployment the application
-  - ⛴️Build the image from the dockerfile in the directory
+  - ⛴️ Build the image from the dockerfile in the directory

   _Important notes_
     - If docker-compose.yaml is used, it will not build an image that combines both database and the actual application (i.e.: SpringBoot/Go server application).Instead, the created container combines the 2 containers.
 Therefore, it's very handy to use that to fast test the applications.
 Also, the entrypoint in docker-compose will override that in Dockerfile.